Designer Ilene Chase and A. Perry Homes create one couple’s dream home in Northfield.

 Not surprisingly, the designer and clients have become friends.
 Last summer, while sitting out by the pool, Brian turned to Chase and said, “You built us a home that I have no desire to ever leave.
 Thank you.”

-Photography Courtesy Of: Mike Schwartz
+Photography by: Mike Schwartz